percona/pxb-docs/docs/howtos/recipes_ibkx_partition.md

 120828 19:25:38  innobackupex: completed OK!
 ```

-## Restoring from the backups
+## Restore from the backups

-Restoring should be done by [importing the tables](../innobackupex/restoring_individual_tables_ibk.md) in the partial backup to the
+Restoring should be done by [importing the tables](../innobackupex/restoring_individual_tables_ibk.md) in the partial backup to the server.
-server.

 !!! note